-Cyber Supply Chain Risk Management (C-SCRM) is the process of identifying, assessing, and mitigating the risks associated with the distributed and interconnected nature of ICT/OT product and service supply chains.
-It covers the entire life cycle of a system (including design, development, distribution, deployment, acquisition, maintenance, and destruction) as supply chain threats and vulnerabilities may intentionally or unintentionally compromise a product or service at any stage.
+C-SCRM involves identifying, assessing, and mitigating the risks associated with the distributed and interconnected nature of ICT/OT product and service supply chains.
+It covers the entire life cycle of a system (including design, development, distribution, deployment, acquisition, maintenance, and destruction).
+NIST conducts research, provides resources, and convenes stakeholders to assist organizations in managing these risks.

-Since 2008, NIST has conducted research and collaborated with a large number and variety of stakeholders to produce information resources which help organizations with their Cyber Supply Chain Risk Management – or C-SCRM.
+Since 2008, NIST has conducted research and collaborated with a large number and variety of stakeholders to produce information resources which help organizations with their C-SCRM.
 By statute, federal agencies must use NIST’s C-SCRM and other cybersecurity standards and guidelines to protect non-national security federal information and communications infrastructure.
-The SECURE Technology Act and FASC Interim Final Rule gave NIST specific authority to develop C-SCRM guidelines.
-NIST also is a member of the Federal Acquisition Security Council (FASC).
+The SECURE Technology Act and FASC Rule gave NIST specific authority to develop C-SCRM guidelines.
+NIST is also a member of the Federal Acquisition Security Council (FASC).

 NIST has given several grants to conduct research in this area as well as to develop a web-based risk assessment and collaboration tool.

-Managing cyber supply chain risk requires ensuring the integrity, security, quality, and resilience of the supply chain and its products and services.
+Managing cybersecurity risk in supply chains requires ensuring the integrity, security, quality, and resilience of the supply chain and its products and services.
 NIST focuses on:

-Security and Privacy: controls assessment, cyber supply chain risk management, information sharing, malware, risk assessment, security controls, security measurement, security programs & operations, systems security engineering, vulnerability management
+Security and Privacy: controls assessment, cybersecurity supply chain risk management, information sharing, malware, risk assessment, security controls, security measurement, security programs & operations, systems security engineering, vulnerability management

 Technologies: cloud & virtualization, hardware, software & firmware